 If you’re interested, or even a little bit curious, about the Feedlot Tank Overflow Recycling system, here’s a brief description of how it works:

-The overflow lines from the pens fill a tank called the Central Overflow Collection Tank.
+The overflow lines from the pens fill a Central Overflow Collection Tank tank.

-After filtering, the water moves into an aboveground storage tank that can be chlorinated, if need be.
+After filtering, the water moves into an aboveground storage tank that can be chlorinated.

 Once the water reaches a certain level, a pump turns on and sends the water through a U.V. filter to eliminate bacteria and pathogens.

-The water is then measured before sending it back to the supply tank to be reused by your thirsty feedlot or dairy cattle.
+The water is then measured before being returned to the supply tank to reuse by your thirsty feedlot or dairy cattle.

 For a complete description, watch the video below.